rt2zz/redux-persist/README.md

 Generally speaking if you have transient state that you do not want to rehydrate, you should put that in a separate reducer which you can blacklist.

 **NOTE**: autoRehydrate does not currently support custom actionCreators

-#### Why might this be a terrible idea?
-- Not well tested
-- Short circuits the normal reducer for 'REHYDRATE' actions
-- Does not use ActionType Constant
-- Does not support custom ActionCreators
-- May not play well with other extensions like devtools

 ##Implementation Notes
 For performance